ebi-uniprot/coding-guidelines/TypeScript.md

 3. Do not use an `I` prefix for interfaces.<sup>1</sup> Similarly, do not use a `Type` or `Interface` suffix to avoid conflicts with other entities (eg React components).
 4. Name files with `camelCase`<sup>1</sup>
 5. If a file contains only types, interfaces or enums use `Type` as the suffix in the filename.
 Eg: `filenameType.ts`
+6. Attempt to group types together into the same file as much as possible.
-6. When a type's member is an array don't define the type of the array's elements inline - define this separately.
+7. When a type's member is an array don't define the type of the array's elements inline - define this separately.

 ###### Bad